Play the Game (NGO): International activities

 Play the Game is represented in the European Union's Expert Group on Good Governance in Sports, established by the Council of Ministers, as well as the Consultative Committee of the Enlarged Partial Agreement on Sport under the Council of Europe.
 It was invited to give testimony before the German Parliament in September 2011, the European Parliament in December 2012 and the Commonwealth Advisory Body on Sport in June 2013.

 It is an advisor to the Editorial Board of the International Council of Sport Science and Physical Education and regularly gives lectures at seminars and conferences around the world.
-These have included Beijing Sport University (2013), the 15th International Anti-Corruption Conference in Brasilia (2012), Birkbeck Sports Business School at London University (2012), and the 20th conference of the European Association for Sports Management (2012).
+These have included Beijing Sport University (2013), the 15th International Anti-Corruption Conference in Brasília (2012), Birkbeck Sports Business School at London University (2012), and the 20th conference of the European Association for Sports Management (2012).
 Seminars have been held in Brazil, Venezuela, Argentina, Colombia, Slovenia, Belgium and Switzerland.